-You can also put a few drops of oil on a cotton ball; place on your nightstand and smell throughout the night.
+You can also put a few drops of oil on a cotton ball; place it on your nightstand and smell them throughout the night.
 The essence of the oil will fill the room.
 Many essential oils are excellent for helping kids get to sleep at night.
-Try orange, tangerine or lemon–put on the bottom of your child’s feet or put a few drops on the cotton ball by their bed.
+Try orange, tangerine, or lemon–put on the bottom of your child’s feet or put a few drops on the cotton ball by their bed.

 Last, place a few drops of your favorite oil in a large bowl filled with hot water.
 Put your face over the bowl, cover your head with a towel and inhale.
 This works especially well when your child has a cold because it penetrates deep into the lungs.
 Be careful not to burn your child’s skin with the steam.

-Inhaling oils increases growth hormone secretion, (clary sage) induces weight loss (grapefruit) and can balance moods and emotions (lavender).
+Inhaling oils increases growth hormone secretion, (clary sage) induce weight loss (grapefruit), and can balance moods and emotions (lavender).

 #2: Diffusing Oils

 Another way to inhale oils is to diffuse them in a diffuser.
 You mix a few drops of oil with distilled water and the diffuser will create steam in the air.
 Purchase a steamer from the company you purchase oils from.
 They are made to work with essential oils.

-When essential oils are diffused, they increase the atmospheric oxygen and inhibit bacterial growth.
-They purify the air by their ionic action and break down potentially harmful chemicals and renders them nontoxic.
+When essential oils are diffused, they increase atmospheric oxygen and inhibit bacterial growth.
+They purify the air by their ionic action and break down potentially harmful chemicals and render them nontoxic.

 Diffusing oils is a great way of introducing your children to essential oils.
 Start by diffusing oils during the flu and cold season.
 The oils will protect them as they have antiviral properties.